 For Original Research Articles, it is recommended to organize your manuscript in the following sections or their equivalents for your field:

 Succinct, with no subheadings.

 This section may be divided by subheadings.
 This section should contain sufficient detail so that when read in conjunction with cited references, all procedures can be repeated.
-For experiments reporting results on animal or human subject research, an ethics approval statement should be included in this section (for further information, see here)
+For experiments reporting results on animal or human subject research, an ethics approval statement should be included in this section (for further information, see section Materials and Data Policies)

 This section may be divided by subheadings.
 Footnotes should not be used and have to be transferred into the main text.

 This section may be divided by subheadings.
 Discussions should cover the key findings of the study: discuss any prior art related to the subject so to place the novelty of the discovery in the appropriate context; discuss the potential short-comings and limitations on their interpretations; discuss their integration into the current understanding of the problem and how this advances the current views; speculate on the future direction of the research and freely postulate theories that could be tested in the future.

 For further information, please see Additional Requirements for specific article types including Focused Reviews, General Commentaries, Case Reports and Data Reports amongst others or you can check the descriptions defined in the journal’s "Article Types", which can be seen from the "For Authors" menu on any Frontiers journal page.

 This is a short text to acknowledge the contributions of specific colleagues, institutions, or agencies that aided the efforts of the authors.